darklang/docs/docs/first-repl.md

 title: Your first REPL
 ---

-Concepts: REPLs, HttpClient Library, Play Buttons
+**Concepts:** REPLs, HttpClient library, Play buttons

+REPLs in Dark are general-purpose coding blocks.
+They're typically used in the way you might write a bash script (reusable tools), use traditional REPLs (experiments and one-off commands), or admin dashboards (simple reporting).

+We'll run you through creating your first REPL, experimenting with the HTTPClient library to make API calls.

-1. Create a new REPL from the sidebar or the omnibox.
-This lets you write any code that you'd like to use for development.
+1. Create a new REPL from the sidebar or the omnibox (`Ctrl-K`/`Cmd-K`).

-2. Type "httpclient" in the REPL.
+2. Type "httpclient" in the REPL (lowercase, no spaces)

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.20.25_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.20.25_AM.png)

 This will show you all the standard library functions for HTTPClient, their signatures, and their docstrings.

-3. Continue typing, until you have httpclientpost.
-Dark will autocomplete, so you do not need to get the exact text (see I did not capitalize or type ::):
+3. Continue typing, until you have "httpclientpost".
+Dark autocompletes on substrings so getting the exact text isn't important:

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.21.21_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.21.21_AM.png)

-4. Hit enter to add the expression.
+4. Hit enter to add the function into the handler.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.22.01_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.22.01_AM.png)

-The expression automatically creates blanks for the four parameters that HttpClient::post takes, and when those are complete has a play button (grey triangle) that will allow you to run the expression from within the editor.
+Dark automatically creates blanks for the four arguments that `HttpClient::post` requires.
+We display a grey play button beside the function &ndash; it will turn green when all the arguments are complete, allowing you to run the function from within the editor.

 5. Let's call a new `/test` endpoint for the application we're developing.
-As we saw from the GET, our endpoints live at USERNAME-gettingstarted.builtwithdark.com, so enter a string like `"https://USERNAME-gettingstarted.builtwithdark.com/test"`.
+As we saw from the GET, our endpoints live at https:/<span></span>/USERNAME-gettingstarted.builtwithdark.com, so enter a string like `"https://USERNAME-gettingstarted.builtwithdark.com/test"`.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.24.08_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.24.08_AM.png)

-6. Now we need to add the body, query, and headers.
-Add `{test:"test1"}` for the body, empty object for the query, and json content type for the header.
-The editor will support you:
+6. Next let's add the arguments.
+The structured editor simplifies creation the arguments we want:

-- For the body type {, hit enter, then add the key and the value.
+- For the body, we want to pass `{test:"test1"}`: type `{`, hit enter, then add the key and the value.
-- For the query type {
+- For the query, we want an empty dictionary.
+Type `{`.
-- For the header type json and autocomplete will give you the formatted header.
+- For the header, we want the JSON content-type: type "json" and the autocomplete will offer you a function to use.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.41.50_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.41.50_AM.png)

-7. Once we've filled in all the parameters, the play button next to the method (triangle) turns green, which means we can execute this code from within the editor.
+7. Once we've filled in all the arguments, the play button (▶️) next to the function turns green, which means we can execute this code from within the editor.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.42.45_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.42.45_AM.png)

 8. Hitting play we receive a 404 response.
-This is because there's no /test endpoint on our canvas (yet!)
+This is because there's no `/test` endpoint on our canvas (yet!)

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.43.39_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.43.39_AM.png)

-9. Since we called it, the endpoint also appears in the 404 section on the sidebar.
+9. 404s in Dark appear in the 404 section of the sidebar.
+We'll discuss that more later.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_10.44.10_AM.png)

 Congratulations!
-You've used your first REPL and written an HTTPClient expression.
+You've built your first REPL and called your first function in Dark.